-The one translating should feel free to recompose the phrase, moving for example something that in Chinese is put at the end of the sentence to the beginning, if in English it is required to place it at the beginning, or if it is simply clearer, more legible or elegant to do so.
+The translator should feel free to recompose the phrase, moving for example something that in Chinese is put at the end of the sentence to the beginning, if in English it is required or if it is simply clearer, easier to read or more elegant to do so.

-Obviously, this isn’t just limited to the phrase: if a phrase is too long, it can be broken up into smaller pieces.
+Obviously, this isn’t just limited to the parts of a sentence: if a phrase is too long, it can be broken up into smaller pieces.
 On the other hand, if there’s a bunch of small phrases they can be combined into a more complex phrase if we think that in English “we would say it like that”.

 This isn’t just a possibility: anyone who has ever translated from Chinese has done it, even without realizing it.
-We have added articles, prepositions, endings and verb tenses that don’t exist in Chinese because they have to be there in English; or subjects or verbs that were implied from the original text; or we’ve added additional explanations that weren’t in the text we’re translating (at times adding a note), because they are necessary for the English reader.
+We have added articles, prepositions, endings and verb tenses that are not there in Chinese because they have to be there in English; added subjects or verbs that were implied in the original text; we’ve added additional explanations that weren’t in the text we’re translating (at times adding a note), because they are necessary for the English reader.

 At the same time, we’ve removed, for example, verbs or adjectives that have been doubled, because there’s no need to repeat them in English, or we’ve substituted them with other expressions that give the same sense of the doubling.

-Often, without realizing it, we have also “lengthened” the original phrases to explain them better or we’ve contracted them because it isn’t necessary in English to dwell too much on things that perhaps have been already said before.
-This isn’t a matter of adding or removing but simply “extending” or “contracting” something already in the original text.
-Or in a word, “adapting” it.
+Often, without realizing it, we have also “lengthened” the original phrases to explain them better or we’ve contracted them because it isn’t necessary in English to dwell too much on things that perhaps have already been said before.
+This isn’t a matter of adding or removing but simply “extending” or “contracting” something already there, in the original text or, in one word, “adapting” it.